Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? were not aware of how much of a growing community we are
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+No room for growing food

 Helpful Report

-What are three words that describe the activities in this kit? data collection, investigating
+What are three words that describe the activities in this kit?
+Inquiry-driven, creative, community-connected

 How effective was the resource in fostering critical thinking about food waste issues?